 Iowa and New Hampshire’s outsized importance in the nomination process exacerbates the skewed influence of white males already reflected in campaign donor bases.
 Democratic voters in these states skew more white than Democratic voters in other states, and many experts predict their outsized importance consistently harms candidates of color.
 Sanders polls very well in New Hampshire and Iowa; he, in fact, had a strong performance in both states in 2016, winning New Hampshire and securing an unexpectedly strong second-place finish in Iowa.
 Therefore, it seems to be to Sanders’ advantage that these states begin the primary process as his message clearly resonates with this base of voters.

-Finally, discussions of electability and perceived electability have been employed against female and non-white candidates, carrying the implicit message that only white men stand a chance in the general election.
+Finally, discussions of electability and perceived electability have been employed against female and Black, Indigenous, and other candidates of color, carrying the implicit message that only white men stand a chance in the general election.
 Electability has been of particular concern to democratic voters this election cycle due to the strong desire to beat Trump by any means necessary.
 Harris, for example, was aware of how this focus may have negatively impacted her candidacy.
 Prior to dropping out of the race, in an interview with New York Magazine, Harris described how the lack of reference points for her candidacy negatively impacts analysis of her electability by both experts and American people: “Are there four words who would describe who I am?
 There’s no frame of reference.
 Like, we have terms for that guy.
 He’s the boy next door.
 That’s your uncle, who’s at the Thanksgiving dinner, who does this thing and that.
 There are images.
 The girl next door, there’s an image for that, too.”
 Alternatively, there is a frame of reference for Sanders.
 He has, in fact, been compared to a priest, and his speeches have been compared to the “hug in ‘Good Will Hunting.’”
 These comparisons make him easier to imagine in a leadership role.

 Sanders may have new ideas, but there is something fundamentally safer to many Americans about a radical white male compared to a radical person of color or a radical woman.
 Recognizing this, and the part this has played in Sanders’ success, is crucial to ensuring that, as more progressive politicians become national figures, the movement continues to be conscious of elevating the frequently disenfranchised voices it originally promised.